 A class series for 6-8th graders which includes simple Insight Meditation instruction, discussion and sharing time, games, movement, and community building.

-A class series for 9-12th graders which includes Insight Meditation instruction, discussion and sharing time, games, movement, and community building.
+A class series for 9-12th graders and teens in college which includes Insight Meditation instruction, discussion and sharing time, games, movement, and community building.

 Abhayagiri Teen Retreat (Labor Day Weekend)